neilscallywag/ESDTemplate/README.md

 ## Commit Hooks
 Husky is used in tandem with:

-lint-staged to ensure files are linted on commit commitlint to ensure commits adhere to convention on push
+**lint-staged** to ensure files are linted on commit

+**commitlint** to ensure commit messages adhere to [convention](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Quick Start

-- Run npm install to install husky and commit lints
+- Run npm install to install husky and commit lints.
 ```bash
 npm install
 ```